 This is the trick really, the most difficult of tasks for the success of your venture, to find the diamond flawed in just the right way to benefit rather than simply a diamond, even a flawed one.
 This is very difficult as a diamond is still a diamond which leads us to believe there is value to our team and venture.
-But it is not the case every diamond is of value to every venture, simply because the individual represented as this diamond possesses an impressive background, knowledge and capacities with which to contribute.
-It is still about the balance of imperfections represented by every diamond on the team, about a natural fit with the culture of the unit, organization, venture.
+But it is not the case every diamond is of value to every venture, simply because the individual represented as this diamond possesses an impressive background, knowledge, and capacities with which to contribute.
+It is still about the balance of imperfections represented by every diamond on the team, about a natural fit with the culture of the unit, organization, and venture.

-In the world of Special Forces we have a multi-week selection process, a rigorous, body, mind and soul devouring selection process.
-What those outside this world might find surprising is that for every selection class there are more than a few who complete every bit of the process but who in the end are not selected.
+In the world of Special Forces, we have a multi-week selection process, a rigorous, body, mind, and soul-devouring selection process.
+What those outside this world might find surprising is that for every selection class, there are more than a few who complete every bit of the process but who in the end are not selected.
 The reason for these “non-selects”, as we call them, is due almost entirely to the lack of cultural fit, despite they have proven physical and mental capacity by completing what more than seventy-five percent of those who attempt cannot.
-This cultural selection process continues throughout service in Special Forces when it comes to duty stations, units and special skills assigned.
+This cultural selection process continues throughout service in Special Forces when it comes to duty stations, units, and special skills assigned.
 The saying goes, “you are always being assessed.”

 In the world of startups, as discussed in previous articles, there is no selection process, no formal, rigorous process whereby to identify the diamonds and the balance of flaws necessary to venture success.
-A further difficulty is in the lack of formal cultural awareness, arising from the fact an important portion of the startup process itself is the development and codification of the culture, around the organization’s vision, mission and goals, which may by necessity change.
+A further difficulty is in the lack of formal cultural awareness, arising from the fact an important portion of the startup process itself is the development and codification of the culture, around the organization’s vision, mission, and goals, which may by necessary change.
 The only solution is for the Founders of a startup to develop a formal, rigorous selection process and to codify the culture of the organization as best they can in the early days before the emergent property of corporate culture is developed and readably recognizable.